 - 1. Parish athletic directors shall insure that parish affiliated children and children who do not have the opportunity to participate in other programs have a fair opportunity to participate in parish C.Y.O. programs.
 It is the intention to allow as many children participation as facilities would allow.
 Once a child commits to a roster, they must remain on until the end of the season, unless otherwise provided for in the by-laws. - 2.
 No parish shall recruit players for the mere spite of winning. - 3.
-Each parish shall comply with the following guidelines: - A. Prior C.Y.O. participants, registered within the registration period, as determined by the parish, shall have priority over any new applicants. - B. New applicants should only be accepted after all returning participants have been accepted, as per Rule A. - C. All new applicants shall be held in a player pool, then as openings are available they shall be accepted, as space permits.
+It is recommended that each Parish have a system for taking new players in the following is advanced as a recommendation: - A. Prior C.Y.O. participants, registered within the registration period, as determined by the parish, shall have priority over any new applicants. - B. New applicants should only be accepted after all returning participants have been accepted, as per Rule A.

+- C. All new applicants shall be held in a player pool, then as openings are available, they shall be accepted, as space permits.
 If there is an overflow of applicants, parish members, as determined by the pastor or his representative (parish administrator, etc.), will receive priority.
 All other openings shall be filled by some method, other than ability, as determined by the parish.
 Returning players may lose their priority if they miss the parish deadline. - 4.
-The athletic director and the team coach shall select players of the coach's choice in each grade and division classification.
-Player selection shall be based on the criteria designated by the parish.

-- 5. Both boys and girls need to attend and participate in their program's skill assessment night.
+The Athletic Director, coach, Parish coaches, or that Parish's designated representatives, these may all be used to help select players of the coach's choice in each.
+Player selection shall be based on the criteria designated by the parish. - 5.
+Both boys and girls need to attend and participate in their program's skill assessment night.
 Teams should be based on skill assessment. - 6.
 Order of player selections should be based on player skill level at the time of skill assessment.
 The player selection process shall be held under guidance and direction of the athletic director.
-The order of player selection shall be as follows in each grade: - A. Division I selects the number of players required to complete their player roster. - B. Division II selects the number of players required to complete their player roster. - C. Division III selects the number of players required to complete their player roster. - D. Continue this process for every grade until every child who is placed on a team. - NOTE: As approved by the commissioner, parishes may combine grades 4, 5, 6, 7, and 8 to fill out rosters in the lowest 2 Divisions of any given grade as needed.
+The order of player selection shall be as follows in each grade: - A. Division I selects the number of players required to complete their player roster. - B. Division II selects the number of players required to complete their player roster. - C. Division III selects the number of players required to complete their player roster. - D. Continue this process for every grade until every child who is placed on a team.

+NOTE: As approved by the commissioner, parishes may combine grades 4, 5, 6, 7, and 8 to fill out rosters in the lowest 2 Divisions of any given grade as needed.